simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-rsa-cipher-algorithm/index.en.md

 ### Euler's Totient Function

 Euler's totient function, denoted as **ϕ(n)**, is a fundamental concept in number theory.
-It calculates the count of positive integers less than **n** that are coprime (do not share any common factors) with **n**.
+It calculates the count of positive integers less than **n** that are coprime (don't share any common factors) with **n**.
 Euler's totient function is used in RSA to derive the public and private keys.

 ### Prime Numbers